kkumer/gepard/docs/source/fitting.rst

 .. note::

    These uncertainties are "naive".
-They ignore unknown part of uncertainty which results from the rigidity of the model.
+They ignore unknown part of uncertainty due to the rigidity of the model.
 It is likely that true uncertainty is always significantly larger.